-Verstegen teaches Yoga at the Cancer Therapy and Research Center’s Wellness Center, operated by the Patient & Family Services group.
+Verstegen teaches Yoga at the UT Health San Antonio MD Anderson Cancer Center's Wellness Center, operated by the Patient & Family Services group.
 But she adds a twist to the method, which she calls “Gentle Yoga,” a slower-paced approach designed for all ages and fitness levels.

 “It is a great program for anyone, regardless of your physical condition.
 It doesn’t matter whether you are 22 or 92.
 You can even do chair yoga and get the benefits,” Verstegen explains.

-Verstegen, who has been working with the CTRC for two years, believes there is no better way to relieve stress than yoga postures and breathing techniques.
+Verstegen, who has been working with the Cancer Center for two years, believes there is no better way to relieve stress than yoga postures and breathing techniques.

 “Patients tell me they feel less stress during and after yoga,” she says.
 “During the exercises, you lose track of time and space.
 You are completely focused on the next breath.”